hechoendrupal/drupal-console-extend-example/README.md

 # Drupal Console extend

-Instructions to extend Drupal Console adding commands using a standard package/library.
+This project contains instructions and sample code to extend Drupal Console adding commands using a standard package/library.

 ### Install your package:
 ```